menghin/IOTstack/README.md

 changes required to grafana.ini and compose

+# encrypted backup

+The backup.sh has been modified to encrpt the data with openssl.
+This allows that you can store your backupfiles whereever you want.
+To access your backup you can use following command:
+'''
+openssl aes-256-cbc -d -a -iter 5 -in backup_xxxx-xx-xx_xxxx.enc -out data_decrypted.tar.gz
+'''

 # issues i had
 telegraf crashed because telegraf.conf was a directory -> manually copied the config over from templates